poyro/poyro/packages/docs/src/app/essays/unit-testing-a-legal-ai-app/page.md

 ### 3.a) Consistency

-Next we want to check that updating the clause does not introduce contradictions into the section.
+Next we want to check that updating the clause does not introduce contradictions into the section defined by `sectionText`.
 To do this we want to compare the recommended clause with the rest of the section.

 We need to first extract the section without the removed clause: